 Understanding the Neurobiology of Parenting and Addiction

-Heroin, cocaine, methamphetamines, opioids—addictive substances that destroy lives, but that danger is even more far reaching when the addict is pregnant or a new mother.
+Heroin, cocaine, methamphetamines, opioids—addictive substances that destroy lives, but that danger is even more far-reaching when the addict is pregnant or a new mother.
 How could anyone do this to their baby?

 But I admit to a continued struggle with the reality of a pregnant or parenting addict and this is confounding to me given my understanding of this disease.
 The addicted mother’s parenting experience simply doesn’t line up with my own experience of falling madly in love with my newborn and being willing to make any sacrifice necessary to protect that child.

-For some answers I’ve turned to research regarding the neurobiology of parenting and
+For some answers, I’ve turned to research regarding the neurobiology of parenting and

 addiction.
 While extensive research has been done regarding the behavioral correlates of

 parenting and addiction, more recent research is underway to understand the neurobiological aspects of parenting and the neural disruption that takes place in those with a chemical substance abuse disorder.

 First, it’s important to understand that prolonged drug abuse damages the brain in such